– Founder & President- Mackenzie Cates-Allen

-With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 15 years of experience in both the corporate and not-for-profit worlds.
+With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 18 years of experience in both the corporate and not-for-profit worlds.
 Before founding the Winston-Salem Ambassadors, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
-She is married to an applications systems engineer and has three young girls, who are six, almost 4 and 19months
+She is married to Mark and has three young girls, who are 9, 7 and 4.5.

 Growing up in Greensboro/Pleasant Garden, Mackenzie came to Winston-Salem in 2004 to attend Salem College.
 Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city.
 “I love meeting and connecting with new people.”

-Mackenzie has always had a passion for leadership and is and has been involved in other organizations, such as Northwest Child Development Centers, the Winston-Salem Jaycees, the Women’s Fund of Winston-Salem, and many committees, including the Business 40 Re-Opening Project, Bath Creek Falls Committee, and more.
+Mackenzie has always had a passion for leadership and is and has been involved in other organizations, such as Northwest Child Development Centers, the Winston-Salem Jaycees, the Women’s Fund of Winston-Salem, and many committees, including the Business 40 Re-Opening Project, Bath Creek Falls Committee, the Forsyth Tech Emerging Leaders Program, and more.
 The Winston-Salem Ambassadors is a passion for Mackenzie and she continues to nurture the vision for this growing nonprofit.

-You can usually find her at one of the great coffee shops that dot Downtown or at any time at email@example.com.
+You can usually find her any time at email@example.com.